ZILLOW GROUP, INC. (NASDAQ: Z, ZG) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Zillow Group, Inc.

 NEW YORK, Dec.
-27, 2021 (GLOBE NEWSWIRE) -- Bernstein Liebhard, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion no later than January 18, 2022 in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Zillow Group, Inc. (“Zillow”) ( Z, ZG) between February 10, 2021 and November 2, 2021, inclusive (the “Class Period”).
+30, 2021 /PRNewswire/ -- Bernstein Liebhard, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion no later than January 18, 2022 in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Zillow Group, Inc. ("Zillow") (NASDAQ: Z, ZG) between February 10, 2021 and November 2, 2021, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Western District of Washington and alleges violations of the Securities Exchange Act of 1934.

 If you purchased or otherwise acquired Zillow securities, and/or would like to discuss your legal rights and options, please visit Zillow Group Inc. Shareholder Class Action Lawsuit or contact Joe Seidman toll free at (877) 779-1414 or [email protected].